iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 3. A registered domain name pointing to the public IP address of your server. _(optional if not using HTTPS)_
 4. Opening up the following ports in your server's firewall:

-- `15600 TCP` - Used for the IOTA-Core gossip.
+- `15600 TCP` - Used for IOTA-Core gossip.
-- `14626 UDP` - Used for the IOTA-Core autopeering.
+- `14626 UDP` - Used for IOTA-Core autopeering.
 - `80 TCP` - Used for HTTP. _(can be changed, see below)_
 - `443 TCP` - Used for HTTPS. _(optional if not using HTTPS)_